Electricity Market

 It modified the statutory monopoly of the Electricity Supply Board.
 It modified the (1927 Act) legislation governing permits to conform with the directive’s requirements.

-Electricity Regulation Act 1999 (Establishment Day) Order, 1999 established the Commission for Electricity Regulations (now the Commission for Regulation of Utilities) under the Electricity Regulation Act 1999
+Electricity Regulation Act 1999 (Establishment Day) Order 1999 established the Commission for Electricity Regulations (now the Commission for Regulation of Utilities) under the Electricity Regulation Act 1999

-The Electricity Supply Board was to prepare a grid code and distribution code for the operation of those systems to be approved by the Commission.
-They will provide for technical matters regarding connection to and operation of the systems as licensed to authorisation and licence holders.
 The ESB must offer to enter an agreement with the licence authorisation holder or an authorised customer (those eligible in the initial phases) regarding connection to and use of these systems.
 The Commission may give directions in relation to the matters to be provided for in those agreements.

 The ESB was required to prepare a statement setting out the basis for the charges for connection for use of the systems.
-It is also to be available to other prospective entrants to allow them ascertain the basis of which they might be charged and enter the market and be charged accordingly.
+It is also to be available to other prospective entrants to allow them to ascertain the basis on which they might be charged and enter the market and be charged accordingly.

 Electricity (Supply) (Amendment) Act 2001 facilitated the prospective privatisation of the Electricity Supply Board.

-The European Communities (Internal Market in Electricity) (Amendment) Regulations 2002 required ESB to make resources available to ESB National Grid business unit and Eirgrid until the transfer arrangements under the European Communities (Internal Market in Electricity) Regulations 2000 came into effect.
+The European Communities (Internal Market in Electricity) (Amendment) Regulations 2002 required ESB to make resources available to the ESB National Grid business unit and Eirgrid until the transfer arrangements under the European Communities (Internal Market in Electricity) Regulations 2000 came into effect.

 The European Communities (Internal Market in Electricity) Regulations 2006 set out requirements pursuant to Directive 2003/54 for common rules for the internal market in electricity.
 The European Communities (Internal Market in Electricity) Regulations 2009 give further effect to the directive.
 An authorisation may provide that the licence applicant or the distribution operator arranges for the construction of the connection to a generating station in which event the connection shall be vested in the relevant party.

 The Electricity Regulation (Amendment) (EirGrid) Act 2008 provided that EirGrid is the national transmission system operator.
-It was carved out of the ESB and was empowered to construct and maintain an East West UK interconnector.
+It was carved out of the ESB and was empowered to construct and maintain an East-West UK interconnector.
 The legislation provided for authorisation by CER (CRU) for this purpose.

 REMIT Regulation 1227/2011 is designed to prevent market abuse in the wholesale markets in energy products.
 Energy prices are subject to complex factors involving the interaction of supply and demand which is subject to the possibility of manipulation or anti-competitive behaviour.